 In small claims court you can handle your personal or business legal matters without an attorney; however, you can hire an attorney to represent you if you wish.
 If the other party has an attorney, your chances of winning might be better if you also have an attorney.

-You may also utilize this Pro-Se Q&A Service that can help you by answering questions, forming your arguments, drafting your complaints and motions, and overall provide you with ongoing legal services.
+Lawyers can help you by answering questions, forming your arguments, drafting your complaints and motions, and overall provide you with ongoing legal services.

 Completing the Forms

 Eight Step Process